-Fire - The Eastside Fire Protection District contracts with the City of Stockton Fire Department to provide fire protection with the operation of Station #9, located in Stockton.
+Fire - The Eastside Fire Protection District contracts with the City of Stockton Fire Department to provides fire protection with the operation of Station #9, located in Stockton.
 The area has access to fire hydrants.
 There are no fire service deficiencies in this area.

-17. West Interstate 5 Community
+17. West Interstate 5 Island Community

-The West Interstate 5 Community is made up of 22 parcels totaling approximately 10 acres.
+The West Interstate 5 Island Community is made up of 22 parcels totaling approximately 10 acres.

 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in Draft the 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

 Sewer -Sewer system services are provided to this area by Pacific Gardens Sanitary District which contracts for treatment with the City of Stockton.
-There are no deficiencies in sewer services in this area.
+There are no deficiencies in sewer services in this area There is no sewer system servicing this area; all parcels rely on individual septic systems.